 The following, more detailed, description of Pagan beliefs aims to be as independent of Path as possible, so I'll use the most common names for festivals found in the British Isles -- but obviously there are variations between Paths.

 There are two basic commandments or concepts to establish the moral framework of Paganism and Witchcraft, which are nevertheless very comprehensive and are shared by most Pagan belief systems.
-The first, which I will call the Law of Witchcraft, a fairly literal translation of the Romanes term chovahàniaki liri, but is often called the Wiccan Rede in English (literally the governance of the Witches), can be best stated as "Do no harm to anyone; do good where you can; and beyond that, do what you will"; the second, the Law of Karma, simply says that anything you do, good or bad, will come back to you; in some traditions this is expressed as the “Threefold Law”, saying that any good or bad you do will come back to you three times over.
+The first, which I will call the Law of Witchcraft, but is often called the Wiccan Rede in English (literally the governance of the Witches), can be best stated as "Do no harm to anyone; do good where you can; and beyond that, do what you will"; the second, the Law of Karma, simply says that anything you do, good or bad, will come back to you; in some traditions this is expressed as the “Threefold Law”, saying that any good or bad you do will come back to you three times over.
 I should add that there is some variation as to the interpretation of the Law of Witchcraft and its “do no harm” provision: some paths interpret that strictly and forbid any punitive use of the Craft no matter the circumstances; others (such as my own Romani tradition) permit punitive or corrective use of magic provided that it is appropriate and proportionate.
 So, for example, putting a death curse on someone for insulting me would certainly be seen as wrong (and would earn me a lot of bad Karma), but placing a corrective or educational curse or binding on someone who had been causing real harm to others, so that they learn the error of their ways, would be seen as prefectly reasonable.

 Footnote 1: “Ownership” of the term "Wiccan Rede" is often claimed by the followers of Alexandrian or Gardnerian Wicca or their offshoots; however, these Paths were only established in the 20th century, and the phrase pre-dates them by many centuries.
 Wicca is an Anglo-Saxon word meaning witchcraft and dating back well over 1000 years, while rede is likewise Anglo-Saxon and simply means governance or rules; therefore I do not feel that it is reasonable for a 20th-century path to claim exclusivity of usage of such long-established terms.